ibmArtifacts/APICv10_on_OCP_Postgres_pod_failures/README.md

 ```# chroot /host ```
 ```# shutdown –r now ```

-7. Once the node is reboot you may need to refresh any pods that are in error state, and that should completely remove any stale pods in the cluster.
+7. Once the node is reboot you may need to refresh any pods that are in error state, and that should completely remove any stale, error state pods in the cluster.
 You may watch the pods with the following command:
 ```# watch oc get pods ```